whfuyn/paxos-rs/README.md

 An implementation of paxos algorithm in rust, based on the paper "Paxos Made Simple".

-This project is for learning purpose and praticing my rust programming.
+This project is for learning purpose and praticing my rust programming skill.
 Its goal is to implement the paxos algorithm as is discussed in "Paxos Made Simple", in which every server can start a proposal and finally all servers reach consensus in a chosen value.